NZMSA/2021-Phase-2-Data-Science/4. Deploy Model onto Azure/README.md

 # Model Deployment

-For those that are familiar with software full stack development, deployment is a key skill in DevOps that make a software system available for use, and nowadays, it is commonly achieved through the cloud via services such as Microsoft's Azure and Amazon's AWS.
+For those that are familiar with full stack software development, deployment is a key skill in DevOps that make a software system available for use, and nowadays, it is commonly achieved through the cloud via services such as Microsoft's Azure and Amazon's AWS.
 Similarly, a data scientist can also deploy machine learning models via cloud services for production level applications.

-**NOTE: The examply.ipynb contains all the code discussed in this tutorial, and all files used in this tutorial can be fold in this folder.**
+**NOTE: The "example" folder contains all the sample code used in this tutorial**

 ## Software Installations and Prerequisites

+1. Microsoft Azure (Student account)
-1. Python or Anaconda
+2. Python or Anaconda

-2. ```pip install azureml-core```
+3. ```pip install azureml-core```

 ## Microsoft Azure - Machine Learning (Setup)

+We need to setup a cloud service to host our machine learning model, and in this tutorial we will be using Microsoft Azure Machine Learning Studio.

 1. Go to the Microsoft Azure dashboard